jasoncareyco95/jasoncareyco95/README.md

 ## Projects

-In addition to the areas I'm studying, I'm applying what I learn in the following projects:
+In addition to the areas I'm studying, I'm applying what I learn by developing projects that involve:

 - Package Development/Advanced R
 	- S3, S4, R6 Methods